netxms/netxms-doc/admin/agent-management.rst

 structure is created files can be added to this structure.
 On policy apply folders will be created if possible and files will be uploaded.

-In file and folder names next macro can be used:
+In file and folder names the following macros can be used:

   - Environment variables as %{ENV_VAR_NAME}
   - `strftime(3C) <http://www.unix.com/man-page/opensolaris/3c/strftime/>`_ macros
-  - Text inside \` braces will be executed as a command and first line of result will substitute the command with the braces
+  - Text inside \` braces will be executed as a command and first line of output will be taken

 Example: